Ready to say goodbye to student loan debt for good? Learn More

 Real Property: The Ohio Homestead Exemption

 It’s important to understand that this exemption is based on the equity you have in the home.
-To calculate the equity, you’ll subtract how much you owe on the mortgage from the current value of the house.
+To calculate your equity, subtract how much you owe on the mortgage from the current value of the house.
+For example, let’s say you own a home in Cleveland worth $460,000, and you owe $350,000 on the mortgage.
+This means you have $110,000 of equity in your home.
+Since this is less than Ohio's homestead exemption limit of $161,375, your equity is fully protected, and you can keep your house.

 Personal Property Exemptions

-Having a motor vehicle to get to work, shuttle your family around, and run errands is very important.
+Having a car to get to work, shuttle your family around, and run errands is very important.
 So it’s understandable if you’re worried about having to give up your car if you file Chapter 7.
-Ohio’s bankruptcy exemption protects up to $4,000 of equity in your motor vehicle.
+Ohio’s bankruptcy exemption protects up to $4,450 of equity in your motor vehicle.
 Again, equity is the market value of your car minus what you owe on the car loan.

 Other Personal Property